ALI7861111/OCR-with-seq2se2-models-/README.md

 # OCR-with-seq2se2-models
-This repository contains OCR development and benchmarking dataset.
-The purpose of the repository is to compare different approaches i.e. 3D Convolutions, Self Attentions and different architectures and  benchmarking response on the dataset
+This repository contains Seq2Seq OCR development.
+The purpose of the repository is to compare and develop best model for OCR using Surrogate function.
+The features that are optimized to produce best OCR model are as follows.
+These features are Hyper-parameter and optimized based on surrogate function.

+1. Architectures
+2. Learning rates
+3. Number of convolution layers
+4. Number of nodes in linear layers
+5. Number of convolution layers
+6. Number of nodes in linear layers
+7. Growth relationship in convolution layers
+8. Number of layers in memory units
+9. Hidden size in memory units
+10. Batch size

 ## Dataset